nomisRev/Android-Dagger-And-Testing/README.md

  <img src="/DI-testing.png" alt="Dependency injection testing">

-* As you can see we're going to replace our `Module`, so that instead of the production dependency it provides a mocked dependency.
+* As explained above we can replace our `Module`, so that instead of the production dependency it provides a mocked dependency.
 All our dependencies are injected through our `Application`.
 So we create a test application, override the `createComponent() : ApplicationComponent` function and specify our `TestModule` instead of our `ServiceModule`.
      *  If you want Robolectric to run a different `Application` than defined in your manifest, it will do it automatically for you when you add `Test` as a prefix to your `Application` name. (`TestExampleApp`)

 * So let's do this for our GithubAPI